-On Tuesday 5 February, a bauxite bulk carrier, the 'Solomon Trader', carrying over 700 tonnes of heavy fuel oil ran aground in Solomon Islands' Rennell and Bellona Province.
+On Tuesday 5 February, a bauxite bulk carrier, the 'Solomon Trader', carrying an estimated 700 tonnes of heavy fuel oil, ran aground in Solomon Islands' Rennell and Bellona Province.
 The vessel is located in Kangava Bay, Rennell Island, home to a UNESCO World Heritage site.

 Aerial assessments conducted by the Australian Maritime Safety Authority (AMSA) on behalf of the Solomon Islands government confirmed extensive oil leakage around the ship, dispersing across the surrounding sea and shoreline.

-The Solomon Islands government has advised that responsibility to salvage the vessel and mitigate the environmental impact of this incident rests with the commercial entities involved, in particular the vessel owner, King Trader Ltd, and its Insurer Korea P&I Club.
+The Solomon Islands Government advise that responsibility to salvage the vessel and mitigate the environmental impact of this incident rests with the commercial entities involved, in particular the vessel owner, King Trader Ltd, and its insurer Korea P&I Club.

 Australian Government assistance

 Given the ecological damage, and a lack of immediate action by commercial entities involved, the Solomon Islands government requested Australia's assistance on 16 February.